 #66 - Candita didn't like to lose, especially to her older sister, Carla.
 But Carla was taller, stronger, and could run faster than everyone in their neighborhood, including the boys.
 Candita needed to find at least one thing she could beat her sister at.
 What does Candita discover she is better at than her sister?
 How does she discover it?
 How does Carla react?

 #67 - Mark and his best friend, Oscar, were hiking in the woods when they spied a man going into a small make-shift tent.
 They'd been in these woods plenty of times and knew enough that people didn't camp here.
-Mark pulled on Oscar's t-sheet, signaling for him to crouch down beside him.
+Mark pulled on Oscar's t-shirt, signaling for him to crouch down beside him.
 While they waited and watched behind some bushes, the man came out of the tent carrying a huge stack of money.
-What do the boy do next?
+What do the boys do next?